nllz/IRTF-HRPC/draft-quichr.md

 ### Resources

-One can observe that QUIC is relatively expensive to implement, in comparison to TCP, in terms of both code (size and complexity) and processing (including memory overheads).
-For limited devices, this could be a barrier to adoption and the benefits that come with that.
+QUIC is relatively expensive to implement, both in terms of code (size and complexity) and processing (including memory overheads).
+This can represent a barrier to adoption and the benefits that come with that.

 ## Privacy